 Budgeting 101 - Part One

-I left you last time grabbing a cup of coffee and writing up a list of expenses... and totaling your income for the year.
+I left you last time grabbing a cup of coffee and writing up a list of expenses... and totalling your income for the year.

 Tonight we're going to categorise them very simply and very easily, and then start tracking and thinking about allocating amounts against them...

 We personally use four bank accounts, and split our budget accordingly; however, it is just as easy to split it into three categories, over three bank accounts.
-So I will keep it as simple as possible with three categories / bank accounts:
+So I will keep it as simple as possible with three categories:

 Number 1 Category (or your main Cheque Account):

 This is going to have your day-to-day expenses, for us it includes:

 Groceries (this covers cleaning stuff, toiletries, pet food, as well as food)